imagingbook/imagingbook-maven-demo-project/README.md

 * If additional libraries are required that are *not* available via Maven, place the associated JAR files in `ImageJ/jars`.
-This directory is in ImageJ's library path and is not cleared by a Maven rebuild.
+This directory is in ImageJ's library path but is not cleared by a Maven rebuild.

 **Additional plugins:** https://github.com/imagingbook/imagingbook-plugins-all